 You can’t be expected to know everything . . . but you don’t have to remain ignorant

 Even though you can’t be expected to know everything, I believe that you can be expected to be learning something.
 If you are not meeting people from different backgrounds on a regular basis, your life is too insular.
-There is strong informal pressure in this country for us to find neighborhoods, schools, and churches where people are very much like us.
-If you have succumbed to that pressure and you aren’t getting to know a broad range of people, find at least one avenue in which you can break out of your homogeneous social networks.
+There is strong informal pressure in this country, especially for White people, to find ethnically homogeneous neighborhoods, schools, and churches.
+If you have succumbed to that pressure and you aren’t getting to know a broad range of people, find at least one avenue in which you can break out of your segregated social networks.

 We are all acculturated people who view things from an acculturated perspective.